gourimahapatra-ai/azure-ai-900/README.md

 If you found this repository helpful, please leave a star.

-Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/anxkhn) or [Twitter](https://x.com/anxkhn) if you need any assistance.
+Feel free to reach out to me on [LinkedIn]([https://linkedin.com/in/anxkhn](https://www.linkedin.com/in/gouri-mahapatra-a1619111/)) if you need any assistance.

 ## Azure AI Services – Detailed Hierarchy with Use Cases